-ERA's business relates primarily to the production and subsequent sale of uranium oxide to a variety of customers.
+ERA's business relates primarily to the production and subsequent sale of uranium oxide to Rio Tinto Uranium for on sale to a variety of customers.
 Demand for, and pricing of, uranium oxide remains sensitive to external economic and political factors, many of which are beyond ERA's control.
 Global uranium and foreign exchange market fluctuations may materially affect ERA's financial performance.